ibexa/documentation-developer/docs/guide/persistence_cache.md

 Persistence cache can best be described as an implementation of `SPI\Persistence` that decorates the main backend implementation, aka Storage Engine *(currently: "Legacy Storage Engine")*.

 As shown in the illustration, this is done in the exact same way as the SignalSlot feature is a custom implementation of `API\Repository` decorating the main Repository.
 In the case of Persistence Cache, instead of sending events on calls passed on to the decorated implementation, most of the load calls are cached, and calls that perform changes purge the affected caches.
-Cache handlers *(Memcached, Redis, Filesystem, etc.)* can configured using Symfony configuration.
-For how to reuse this Cache service in your own custom code, see below.
+Cache handlers *(Memcached, Redis, Filesystem, etc.)* can be configured using Symfony configuration.
+For details on how to reuse this Cache service in your own custom code, see below.

 ## Transparent cache

-With the persistence cache, just like with the HTTP cache, eZ Platform tries to follow principles of "Transparent caching".
+With the persistence cache, just like with the HTTP cache, eZ Platform tries to follow principles of transparent caching.
-This can shortly be described as a cache which is invisible to the end user (admin/editors) of eZ Platform where content is always returned "fresh".
+This can shortly be described as a cache which is invisible to the end user (admin/editors) of eZ Platform where content is always returned *fresh*.
 In other words, there should be no need to manually clear the cache like it was frequently the case with eZ Publish 4.x.
 This is possible thanks to an interface that follows CRUD (Create Read Update Delete) operations per domain.